 This was just a head start.
 Let’s see how to configure a Salesforce ServiceNow integration.

-How to set up a Salesforce ServiceNow Integration
+How to Set Up a Salesforce ServiceNow Integration

 We’ll discuss the step-by-step process of this integration, but if you’re a video person, go ahead and watch this tutorial instead.